 If your income is between the amounts shown to the right, you may qualify for an Advanced Premium Tax Credit.

-Now is the time to explore your health coverage options.
+Explore your health coverage options.
 Visit coverks.org or healthcare.gov to learn about the available plans and rates for your area.
-You can also estimate your out-of-pocket costs by answering a few questions about your household.
+You can estimate your out-of-pocket costs by answering a few questions about your household.

 Once the Marketplace opens November 1, there are four easy ways to apply: